-- all conditions in connection with that care have been met before you receive that care.
+• all conditions in connection with that care have been met before you receive that care.
 In addition to the general terms and conditions, many types of care are also subject to specific conditions, such as the need for a referral, a prescription or our prior written authorisation before you receive the care.
 The policy conditions refer to the general terms and conditions in the chapters General Provisions and Specific Provisions for the public healthcare insurance.
-The specific conditions that apply to a particular type of care are stated per type of care; and - the care provider who provides the care to you has been appointed by us.
-The insurance conditions stipulate which care providers they are per type of care.
+The specific conditions that apply to a particular type of care are stated per type of care; and

+• the care provider who provides the care to you has been appointed by us.
+The policy conditions stipulate which care providers they are per type of care.
 It is often a group of care providers with a particular licence, registration or training.
 In some cases it is a specific care provider.
-You may still receive care from a care provider not appointed by us: - if we have given our written authorisation before you receive the care; or - if a care provider provides the care under the responsibility of the coordinating practitioner/practitioner in charge that has been appointed by us and the care is charged by the coordinating practitioner/practitioner in charge or the institution the coordinating practitioner/practitioner in charge works for.
-Specific conditions may be stipulated per type of care which a secondary practitioner must meet; and - you receive the care at a location which may be regarded as customary, given the nature of the care and the circumstances.
+You may still receive care from a care provider not appointed by us:

+- if we have given our written authorisation before you receive the care; or coordinating practitioner/practitioner in charge or the institution the coordinating practitioner/practitioner in charge works for.
+Specific conditions may be stipulated per type of care which a secondary practitioner must meet; and